5 Ways to Mitigate Supply Chain Unpredictability and Labor Shortages in Data Center Construction

 5. Workforce Development: PLR’s Heavy Rigging Trainee Program encourages new participation in the industry.
 This program is not just an introduction to a new trade, but it provides craft workers the foundational knowledge, skills, and experience for a thriving career.
 According to the Association of General Contractors’ (AGC) website, “Industry recruitment and retention are essential to the future of the construction industry.
 Just as important as finding craft workers, project managers and supervisors is ensuring that these essential workers are properly educated and trained” (https://www.agc.org/industry-priorities/workforce-development).

 PLR has been helping data center owners, contractors and OEMs improve speed to market for the past decade.
 Identifying and eliminating risks within the supply chain and labor pool is a key component to PLR’s approach.
-If you would more information on how these strategies might help you and/or your team, please feel free to contact Blake Weaver at email@example.com or at 901-603-8123.
+If you would more information on how these strategies might help you and/or your team, please feel free to contact us at firstname.lastname@example.org or at 1-855-900-9111.

 ProLift Rigging is a solution based, full-service rigging and transport organization.
 With our rigging capabilities and industry experts, we serve a wide variety of industries across the country.
 We specialize in machinery moving, industrial maintenance, transportation, storage, and much more.
 We partner with our customers to ensure their success through our proactive, proficient, and professional approach.